 Let's apply those to the historical roots of the Routine Job Defense:

-In 1939, A&P grocery employee Royce Evans was tasked with moving 100-pound sacks of potatoes from the sidewalk in front of the store to the rear stock room--about 70 to 80 feet per trip.
-He did so for months without benefit of a hand-truck or other lifting equipment, like a grocery-store Sisyphus (Groceryphus? nevermind), and one day he suffered a debilitating hernia from his exertions.
+In 1939, A&P grocery employee Royce Evans was tasked with moving 100-pound sacks of potatoes from the sidewalk in front of the store to the rear stock room—about 70 to 80 feet per trip.
+He did so for months without benefit of a hand-truck or other lifting equipment, like a grocery-store Sisyphus (Groceryphus?...nevermind), and one day he suffered a major hernia.

-Evans took A&P to court, alleging the grocery chain was responsible for his damages because they didn't provide him the appropriate gear to make potato-schlepping a simple, pain-free task.
-He further alleged when deposed that the store manager had refused to allow him to borrow a hand-truck from a nearby grocery, citing company policy not to use equipment from competitors.
+Evans took A&P to court, alleging the grocery chain was responsible for his damages because they didn't provide him the equipment to make potato-schlepping a simple, pain-free task.
+He added that the store manager refused to allow him to borrow a hand-truck from a nearby grocery, citing company policy not to use equipment from competitors.

 Evans won the initial trial in Dallas District Court during Great Atlantic Pacific Tea Co.
 (A&P's full trade name) v.
 Evans.
-A&P appealed the decision to the Texas Supreme Court, however, where in 1943 the district court's initial judgment was overturned.
+A&P appealed the decision to the Texas Supreme Court, however, who overturned the district court's initial judgment in 1943.

 Sort of.
 Those elements aren't as clear-cut as they seem.
-A&P alleged that element number 3, causation, in which the employer's negligence is seen to be responsible for the employee's injury, was not proven in this matter.
-This is where foreseeability comes into the equation: A&P was successfully argued that Evans' injury couldn't have been predicted, as moving potato sacks had been a regular part of his work for months and hadn't hurt him until then.
+A&P alleged that element number 3, causation, was not proven in this matter.
+That's where foreseeability comes into the equation: A&P successfully argued that Evans' injury couldn't have been predicted, since moving potato sacks had been a regular part of his work for months and hadn't hurt him until then.
 It was also established that the required duty was a standard part of work for similarly-employed people at other grocery stores.

 In delivering the verdict of the court, Texas Justice Richard Critz stated the justices' agreement with A&P's defense: